AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Rock Determination.md

 Granite: lot of visible minerals.
 More SIO2
 More SIO4 dominated: basalt.
 Black because negative charge, requiring you to have metals.
 These metals colour the rock

 Granite found a lot inside the earth, because it is solidified inside.
 Rhyolite, the extrusive variant, found little.
 Basalt, solidified outside, and very viscous.
 Thus found a lot.
-Periodite is introsive equivalent, and given that it is fluid, it is found less.
+Periodite is intrusive equivalent, and given that it is fluid, it is found less.

 SIO4 weathers a lot because of the weaker bindings, SO2 for that reason weathers a lot less.

-Basalt has a much higher density than granite, meaning that when oceanic and continental tectonic plates collide, the oceanic plates which contian mostly basalt tend to dive underneath the continental plates.
+Basalt has a much higher density than granite, meaning that when oceanic and continental tectonic plates collide, the oceanic plates which contain mostly basalt tend to dive underneath the continental plates.

+# Water flow
+Basalt: primary porosity is not present.
+Secondary porosity on the intersections of the polygons.
+This can form a pretty good aquifer.
+Some variants of basalt which contain CO2 that is released, you get a basalt rock with a large amount of voids.